advexp/component-advexp.settings-new/README.md

 The library allows the use of any user-defined types which can be saved as settings.
 User-defined types do not require modification and addition of special attributes.
 Usage case - CustomObjectTest in TDD projects: <https://bitbucket.org/advexp/component-advexp.settings>.

-Serializing settings is done via the [SharpSerializer](http://sharpserializer.com/en/index.html) library.
+Settings serialization is done via the [SharpSerializer](http://sharpserializer.com/en/index.html) library.
 The serializer parameters can be modified by using the following property:
 *SettingsBaseConfiguration.AdvancedConfiguration.SharpSerializerSettings*